Strobesstrobes

 What is IoT penetration testing?

 IoT penetration testing is a security assessment of a connected device across all its layers: network services, web and mobile interfaces, cloud APIs, firmware, hardware debug ports, and wireless radios.
-It combines web, mobile, hardware, and RF testing to find how an attacker could compromise the device or its supporting accounts.
+It combines web, mobile, hardware, and RF techniques to find how an attacker with remote, local-network, or physical access could compromise the device or its supporting accounts.

 What is the OWASP IoT Top 10?

-The OWASP IoT Top 10 lists the most common IoT security weaknesses, beginning with weak, guessable, or hardcoded passwords and insecure network services.
-It also covers insecure ecosystem interfaces, lack of secure update mechanisms, outdated components, weak privacy and data protection, insecure defaults, and lack of physical hardening.
-It is the standard scope baseline for IoT engagements.
+The OWASP IoT Top 10 lists the most common IoT weaknesses, led by weak, guessable, or hardcoded passwords and insecure network services.
+It also covers insecure web, backend, and mobile interfaces, lack of secure update mechanisms, outdated components, weak privacy and data protection, insecure defaults, and lack of physical hardening.
+It is the standard scope baseline that engagements map findings against.

-How do you get a shell on an IoT device?
+How do you get a root shell on an IoT device?

 How do you dump firmware from an SPI flash chip?

-Identify the flash chip (often a Winbond SOIC-8), attach an SOIC-8 test clip, and wire it to a hardware programmer such as a Bus Pirate, CH341A, or a Raspberry Pi acting as SPI master.
-Run flashrom to read the chip into a file, then extract and analyze the image with binwalk.
+Identify the chip (often a Winbond SOIC-8), attach an SOIC-8 test clip, and wire it to a programmer such as a CH341A, Bus Pirate, or Raspberry Pi acting as SPI master.
+Run flashrom to read the chip into a file, read it twice and compare SHA-256 hashes to confirm a clean dump, then extract and analyze the image with binwalk.

 Do you need physical access for IoT penetration testing?

 Not for everything, but the deepest findings come from it.
-Network, web, mobile, and cloud testing run remotely, while UART/JTAG access, SPI flash dumps, and many radio attacks need the device in hand.
-A good report always states the access level a finding requires, since that drives its real-world risk.
+Network, web, mobile, and cloud testing run remotely, while UART/JTAG shells, SPI flash dumps, and active radio attacks need the device in hand.
+A good report always states the access level a finding requires, because a remote, unauthenticated bug is far higher risk than one needing the board on a bench.

 Sources and references